chambies2015/Movie-Catalog/README.md

 - **CORS enabled:** The API is configured to accept requests from your local UI or other clients.
 - **Modern UI:** A standalone HTML file (see `movie_tracker_ui.html`) lets you interact with the API.
 It supports light and dark modes and a sleek, responsive design.
 - **Poster caching:** Automatically fetches and caches movie/TV show posters to avoid API rate limits.
+- **Export/Import functionality:** Export all your data to JSON format or import data from JSON files with conflict resolution.

 ## Running the API